Do you ever feel intimidated by lasagna?

 Do you need to cook your noodles first?

-One thing about this lasagna that is different than most lasagnas is that you do not have to cook your noodles before you bake it – just layer the uncooked noodles in your lasagna and they will soften while the lasagna bakes!
+For this lasagna, you do not have to cook your noodles before you bake it – just layer the uncooked noodles in your lasagna and they will soften while the lasagna bakes!

 Covering your lasagna